 #7 Know What Is Included in the Cost

-Verify with your kitchen designer from the very start exactly what is included in the cost of your project to avoid misunderstandings: designs, materials, installation, renovation.
+Verify with your kitchen designer (and your contractor if you are hiring one yourself) from the very start exactly what is included in the cost of your project to avoid misunderstandings: designs, materials, installation, renovation.

 Your kitchen designer will present you with an itemized cost schedule which you pay in installments.
 And you don’t pay in full until the work is done.